 This blog is operated by my on-line friend Adrienne.
 Adrienne has a really deep and abiding heart for those Jesus referred to as “the least of these” among us here on Earth (Matthew 25).
 The Heritage Foundation claims there is no such thing as a poor person living in the United States.
 Tell’em Addy!!!
 Tell’um until their ears drop off!!!
 Love lives here, but beware if you are a political conservative.
 Sometimes love is tough on stupid, heartless people.

 Ms. Rebecca Trotter operates this Christian blog.
 She thinks deeply and uniquely about Christian spiritual matters and writes about it all.
 This is a stimulating place to visit on-line.
 In many ways, it is comparable to April Kelsey’s blog.
 It has some really good reads.
 Go for it!!!
+Rebecca is a white Christian woman who just happens to be married to a nice African-American gentleman—something which no doubt drives many American fundies crazy.

 You guessed it!!!
 Ms. Samantha Field operates this blog.
 While she was growing up and later in college, Samantha experienced a great deal of unwarranted abuse and non-love at the hands of Christian fundamentalism and conservative evangelicalism—meaning she took a lot of excrement from people who should have been dealing in love rather than raw sewage.
 She later found her way out of the fundie intestinal tract and retooled her Christian faith into something deeper and more meaningful.

+Samantha is a graduate of Jerry Falwell’s Liberty University.
 Her writing is deep and incisive, and she writes about her past experiences—sometimes with a lovable bit of snark.
 She also loves to perform detailed reviews on some of the horrid books that sit on Christian bookstore shelves.
-You know–the ones that claim to shine Holy light before men, but look more like a solar eclipse hovering over an Aztec human sacrifice when you get into their true nuts and bolts.
+You know—the ones that claim to shine Holy light before men, but look more like a solar eclipse hovering over an Aztec human sacrifice when you get into their true nuts and bolts.
 I love her writings, and you will too.

-This blog is operated by a college professor (Adam Laats) who does teaching and research in the discipline of education.
+This blog is operated by a college professor (Dr. Adam Laats) who does teaching and research in the discipline of education.
 He is very much interested in the subjects of Christian fundamentalism and conservative evangelicalism, and he approaches them with a dry, comedic wit.
 This is a fun place—and quite intellectual at times.

 The owner of this blog is Bruce Gerencser.
 Many years ago, when I started researching and studying Christian fundamentalism and conservative evangelicalism, I tried to get some fundie pastors to talk with me about the nuts and bolts of their belief system and the various issues associated with it.
 To the best of my recollection, all of them refused to help in even the tiniest way by using these words: “No. You might try to use what I would tell you against us and against what we believe!!!”
 In the face of such refusals, I languished in ignorance about the true inner depths of Fundiedom for the better part of a decade or more—limited only to the scratch the surface information in library books and periodicals.
 Then I met Bruce Gerencser on-line.